 Best Places to visit in Wroclaw- ZOO & Afrykarium

 I love going to the Wroclaw ZOO and Afrykarium.
 This is a day trip on its own as the ZOO covers over 82 acres of land with over 10,500 animals.
 I remember when I was little, they even had their own TV show every Sunday morning.
 Wroclaw ZOO is the oldest ZOO in Poland.
 The ZOO also has its very own Afrykarium– Oceanarium dedicated entirely to African fauna.
 The tickets prices to the ZOO & Afrykarium costs 45 PLN.
 For more information and opening times head over here

 Best places to visit in Wroclaw- How to get around

-If you have comfortable shoes and like walking, I will recommend to do that.
-This will give you opportunity to explore in your own speed, look at the stunning architecture and discover many paths that would not be covered by your regular tour guide.
+If you have comfortable shoes and like walking, I will recommend doing that.
+This will give you the opportunity to explore in your own speed, look at the stunning architecture and discover many paths that would not be covered by your regular tour guide.
 Walking around the town is my favourite way to explore as it let you feel the vibe of that location.
-Not including the ZOO we managed to see all the landmarks in one day starting exploring around 9:30 am.
+Not including the ZOO, we managed to see all the landmarks in one day starting exploring around 9:30 am.
 Altogether we walked 23km but it was definitely worth it 🙂